uwcirg/truenth-portal/docs/source/docker.rst

 Dockerfiles declaratively define how to build a Docker :term:`image` that is subsequently run as a :term:`container`, any number of times.
 Configuration in Dockerfiles is primarily driven by image build-time arguments (ARG) and environmental variables (ENV) that may be overridden.

+Docker-compose (through docker-compose.yaml) defines the relationship (exposed ports, volume mapping) between the Shared Services web container and the other services it depends on (redis, postgresql).

 Getting Started
 ===============
 Install `docker-compose` as per environment.
 For example, from a debian system::